 Anyone who knows me knows I can’t like without my Chemex coffee in the morning.
 I brew it everyday without fail.
 And on a snow day, there’s NOTHING like a piping hot thermos of coffee (or hot chocolate) to sip on in the cold.
 I preheat my leakproof thermos (pour hot water in and let it sit for a few minutes while your coffee is brewing, then drain) then pour in my coffee and seal it.
 If I’m diligent about sealing my thermos after every sip, it’ll stay piping hot in 20 degree weather for HOURS.
 Amazing, and such a life-saver on those crazy cold snow days.

 8. Fleece-Lined Leggings

 A winter wardrobe essential that makes SUCH a difference on snow days.
-I layers these under my new favorite pair of leather leggings (the ones I’m wearing in today’s post) and can handle double the snow day fun because my knees aren’t red, raw, and freezing after the first hour.
+When I layers these under today’s pair of leather leggings, I can handle double the snow day fun because my knees aren’t red, raw, and freezing after the first hour.

 9. Texting Gloves

 I don’t even know why they make gloves that can’t be used on touch screens anymore!
 They’re such a life-saver on those snowy frostbitten days when you need to answer emails and messages on the run.
 Be smart and find yourself at least one or two pairs you can use all winter long.
 No one wants to try texting with bare hands in the snow!